A Mechanistic Analysis of Transformers for Dynamical Systems: Theory and Methods

-where $Q = XW_Q$, $K = XW_K$, and $V = XW_V$ are learned linear projections.
-The resulting representation $Z \in \mathbb{R}^{n \times d_v}$ is then processed by a token-wise output layer, which takes one of two forms depending on the analysis.
-For nonlinear dynamics, we employ the position-wise feed-forward network that is typical for Transformers associated with the final token $\mathbf{z}_n$,
+The representation $\mathbf{h}_t$ is then processed by an output layer, which takes one of two forms depending on the analysis.
+For nonlinear dynamics, we employ the position-wise feed-forward Multi-Layer Perceptron (MLP) typical for Transformers, applied to the effective latent coordinate,

-where $\sigma(\cdot)$ denotes the activation function, $W_1$ $W_2$ are learnable weight matrices, and $b_1$ $b_2$ are the learnable bias terms.
+where $\sigma(\cdot)$ denotes the activation function, $W_1$ and $W_2$ are learnable weight matrices, and $b_1$ and $b_2$ are learnable bias terms.
 For linear dynamics, we instead use a linear output projection,

-The MLP serves as a universal approximator for nonlinear state transition functions, while the linear projection isolates the representational capacity of attention alone.
+The MLP serves as a universal approximator for nonlinear state-transition functions, while the linear projection isolates the representational capacity of attention together with the residual readout coordinate.
+A schematic of the full process is shown in Figure~\ref{fig:transformer_arch}.

+The presence or absence of positional encoding is a recurring experimental feature throughout this work.
+We use the terms ``with PE'' and ``without PE'' consistently to distinguish whether $P$ in Eq.~\eqref{eq:embedding_pe} is learned or set to zero.
+Positional encoding changes whether the attention operator can distinguish the order of the delays, whereas the context length $n$ controls how many input tokens, equivalently delayed observations, are available for state reconstruction.
+By convention, row $1$ of $Y_t$ is the oldest observation in the window and row $n$ is the most recent observation; the prediction target for an input window ending at time $t$ is $\mathbf{y}_{t+1}$.

-By analyzing this minimal Transformer layer, we can isolate the specific dynamical roles of these components: (a) the attention mechanism functions as a temporal aggregator that navigates the trajectory history, (b) the MLP serves as a universal approximator for the local state transition function.
+By analyzing this minimal Transformer layer, we can isolate the specific dynamical roles of these components: (a) the attention mechanism functions as a temporal aggregator that navigates the trajectory history, and (b) the MLP serves as a universal approximator for the local state-transition function.
 In the step-ahead prediction setting considered here, the Transformer defines an operator that maps an implicitly reconstructed state, formed through delayed observations, rather than using the instantaneous state itself.
 From a dynamical systems perspective, this can be interpreted as a learned discrete-time evolution operator acting on an implicitly constructed state representation.